-Ramírez’s homer, 5 RBIs power Indians to 13-5 rout of Tigers
+Ramírez’s 5 RBIs help Indians shake off injury, rout Tigers

 Detroit’s Miguel Cabrera connected for his 493rd homer, tying him with Lou Gehrig and Fred McGriff for 28th on the career list.
 Eddie Murray is next with 504.

 Staked to a healthy, early lead, Indians rookie Eli Morgan (1-2) held the Tigers in check for five innings to get his first big league win.
+Afterward, Morgan was mobbed by his teammates in the clubhouse.

+“The guys were stoked for me, as we should be,” Morgan said.
+“We put a stomping on them today.
+It was a really fun day at the ballpark.
+It was great to get a win after yesterday.
+Our thoughts are still with Josh.

+“That was something really tough to watch.
+I can’t imagine being in his shoes, feeling that.
+So it was really good for us as a team to come out and get a really good W today.”

 Hedges added three RBIs and Amed Rosario had three hits for Cleveland, which pulled within two games of AL Central-leading Chicago.

-Before the series opener, Naylor was placed on the injured list with a severely broken right ankle he sustained Sunday in a violent collision with rookie second baseman Ernie Clement.

-The 24-year-old’s hustle and positive energy will be tough to replace, but the Indians, who were shaken by seeing him writhing in pain in Minnesota’s outfield grass, have managed to stay competitive despite other key injuries.

-Hedges put the Indians ahead 5-1 in the second with his fourth homer, a towering two-run shot to left that barely cleared the 19-foot high wall.
+Hedges put the Indians ahead 5-1 in the second with his fourth homer, a towering two-run shot to left off Manning that barely cleared the 19-foot high wall.
 Bradley Zimmer’s RBI single earlier in the inning made it 3-1.

 In the fourth, Ramírez followed a double by Cesar Hernandez and Rosario’s third single with his 17th homer to put the Indians ahead 9-2.